Lois Youngen: Bill Allington All-Stars

 Once the league disbanded in 1954, Youngen played one year for a national touring team known as the All-Americans.
 The team, led by former Daisies manager Bill Allington, included selected AAGPBL players as Joan Berger, Gloria Cordes, Gertrude Dunn, Betty Foss, Jean Geissinger, Katie Horstman, Maxine Kline, Dolores Lee, Ruth Richard, Dorothy Schroeder and Joanne Weaver, among others.
 The Allington All-Stars played 100 games between 1954 and 1958, each booked in a different town, against male teams, while traveling over 10,000 miles in the manager's station wagon and a Ford Country Sedan.

 Teaching career

-Youngen completed her education while playing in the AAGPBL, she earned her bachelor's degree in physical education from Kent State University in 1955 and later earned a master's degree in physical education from Michigan State University.
+Youngen completed her education while playing in the AAGPBL.
+She earned her bachelor's degree in physical education from Kent State University in 1955 and later earned a master's degree in physical education from Michigan State University.
+In 1960 Youngen joined the University of Oregon, where she became an emeritus professor of physical education.